 Route optimization sounds ideal, but getting there can be a rough ride.
 Here’s a rundown of the main hurdles and how to tackle them:

-• Integration with Existing Systems: Your route optimization tool needs to play nice with other software (like CRM or ERP systems).
+- Integration with Existing Systems: Your route management software needs to play nice with other software (like CRM or ERP systems).
 Choose solutions known for seamless integration capabilities.

 While these challenges are real, they’re far from insurmountable with the right strategies.
 And once everything is up and running, customer satisfaction will soar, with this last stage of their journey having the potential to boost revenues by 15% on its own.